Zodiac Killer: Lake Herman Road murders

 The first murders retroactively attributed to the Zodiac were the shootings of high school students Betty Lou Jensen (16) and David Arthur Faraday (17) on December 20, 1968.
 Faraday was a student at Vallejo High School, while Jensen was a student at Hogan High School.
 At 8:30 p.m.
 Faraday picked up Jensen, and the couple visited one of Jensen's friends.
-Sometime after 9 p.m., they drove to the outskirts of Vallejo and parked at a lover's lane on Lake Herman Road, just inside Benicia city limits.
+Sometime after 9 p.m., they drove to the outskirts of Vallejo and parked at a lover's lane on Lake Herman Road, just inside the Benicia city limits.
 Between 10:15 and 10:30 p.m., a passing motorist noticed the couple parked on a gravel runoff near the gate to a water pumping station.
-They were spotted again at 11 p.m.
+The couple was spotted again at 11 p.m.

 Between 11:05 and 11:10 p.m., Faraday and Jensen were attacked.
 Police determined that their assailant parked his vehicle about ten feet alongside the passenger side of Faraday's car.
 He fired several shots at Faraday's car as he walked around to the driver's side.
 None of the shots hit Faraday and Jensen.
 The couple scrambled to get out through the passenger door; Jensen succeeded.
 As Faraday was exiting, the killer shot him in the head with a .22-caliber pistol.
 The assailant chased Jensen as she fled, firing six shots at her back.
 Only one missed.
 Police theorized the whole attack took two to three minutes.

 At 11:10 p.m., a motorist spotted the couple's bodies and alerted police.
 Jensen was dead.
 Faraday was still breathing.
 He died at the hospital.
 There were no witnesses and no usable tire or foot prints.
 The only motive the police could deduce was a "madman" wanting to kill.
 Despite an intense investigation in the following months, no viable suspects emerged.
 The murders were extensively covered by the media.